rapid7/insightconnect-plugins/plugins/rapid7_insightidr/help.md

 #### Get a Log

-Get a specific log from an account
+This action is used to get a specific log from an account

 ##### Input